Here is a bargain stock you should look at : Yelp Inc. (YELP)

 Yelp Inc. (NYSE:YELP) trade information

-Despite being -1.77% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Sep 16 when the YELP stock price touched $23.06- or saw a rise of 13.36%.
-Year-to-date, Yelp Inc. shares have moved -42.64%, while the 5-day performance has seen it change -10.32%.
-Over the past 30 days, the shares of Yelp Inc. (NYSE:YELP) have changed -9.76%.
-Short interest in the company has seen 12.7 Million shares shorted with days to cover at 10.16.
+Sporting 2.76% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Sep 22 when the YELP stock price touched $20.72- or saw a rise of 4.68%.
+Year-to-date, Yelp Inc. shares have moved -43.3%, while the 5-day performance has seen it change -3.8%.
+Over the past 30 days, the shares of Yelp Inc. (NYSE:YELP) have changed -14.76%.
+Short interest in the company has seen 12.53 Million shares shorted with days to cover at 10.44.

 Yelp Inc. (YELP) estimates and forecasts

 Figures show that Yelp Inc. shares have underperformed across the wider relevant industry.
-The company’s shares have lost -3.2% over the past 6 months, with this year growth rate of -275%, compared to -13% for the industry.
+The company’s shares have gained +5.95% over the past 6 months, with this year growth rate of -275%, compared to -16.7% for the industry.
 Other than that, the company has, however, lowered its growth outlook for the 2020 fiscal year revenue.
 Growth estimates for the current quarter are -350% and -129.2% for the next quarter.
-Revenue growth from the last financial year stood is estimated to be -17.2%.
+Revenue growth from the last financial year stood is estimated to be -17.1%.

 20 analysts offering their estimates for the company have set an average revenue estimate of $198.22 Million for the current quarter.
 20 have an estimated revenue figure of $224.03 Million for the next quarter concluding in December 01, 2020.
 Year-ago sales stood $262.47 Million and $268.82 Million respectively for this quarter and the next, and analysts expect sales will grow by -24.5% for the current quarter and -16.7% for the next.